 Guidance from the Department of Health and Social Care emphasises that residents should be allowed to exercise choice about their care.

-These choices will include a choice to enter our residential care, as well as the choice to enter care homes where the fees are higher than assessed by us, but relatives or carers wish to pay the difference.
+These choices will include the option to enter residential care, as well as the choice to enter care homes where the fees are higher than we'll pay to meet assessed needs, but relatives or carers wish to pay the difference.

 Everyone is obliged to use their income and capital to maintain themselves.

-Residents who have savings under £23,250 may be eligible for financial assistance from us to meet their fees up to an agreed level, dependent on the outcome of an assessment of their means.
+Residents who have savings under £23,250 may be eligible for financial assistance from us to meet their fees up to an agreed level, dependent on the outcome of a financial assessment.

 For further information, to find out if you are eligible for help to meet the costs of your care and to apply, you need to complete a financial self-assessment.